semgrep/semgrep-docs/docs/semgrep-ci.md

 ## Adding to GitLab CI/CD

-To add Semgrep CI to GitLab CI/CD, add `.gitlab-ci.yml` file to your repository if not already present.
+To add Semgrep CI to GitLab CI/CD, add a `.gitlab-ci.yml` file to your repository if not already present.
 Add a block to this file to run the Semgrep CI job in your pipeline, following [GitLab’s configuration guide for the .gitlab-ci.yml file](https://docs.gitlab.com/ee/ci/yaml/gitlab_ci_yaml.html).
 See this [example GitLab CI/CD configuration](sample-ci-configs.md#gitlab-ci) for Semgrep CI.

 ## Adding to other CI environments